Renovation

 During years 2020 and 2021, the maximum amount of tax credit for household expenses for commissioned work was EUR 2,250.
 This credit was granted if the cost of work was 5,875 euros or higher.
 In other words, 40% of the VAT-inclusive price of tax deductible work can be claimed as a tax credit for household expenses.

-Tax credit for household expenses is not available for materials or travel expenses, so in order for the tax credit to be granted, the final invoice must clearly specify the cost of work.
 You can claim tax credit for household expenses on the Finnish Tax Administration’s website using your personal online bank identifiers.

 How are the annual repair and modernisation costs of let apartments deducted in taxation?